gehnster/ESIUpdatedDiscordAnnouncer/README.md

 3. Copy the webhook URL
 4. In your GitHub repository, go to Settings → Secrets and variables → Actions
 5. Create a new repository secret named `DISCORD_WEBHOOK_URL` and paste the webhook URL as the value
+6. Create a new repository variable named `USER_AGENT` and add a user agent that is specific to you like the name of the repo your agent is running under.
+Example: ESIUpdatedDiscordAnnouncer/1.0 (+https://github.com/gehnster/ESIUpdatedDiscordAnnouncer)

 ### 2. Enable GitHub Actions